k3rn3lpanicc/Captcha-Break/README.md

 I used Opencv library in python to do some preprocessing before using CNN .
 First I did 2 thresholds on input captcha image (a TOZERO and a BINARY_INV) , then i used median blur to remove some noise from it. after that i turned it into black and white picture and after that used median blur to denoise it once more. then i used a delation to make noise lines thiner to use openning on them and remove them. after opening we do a closing to make it back to it's natural size and we do a canny edge detection on them and inverse the output image .
-The out put of this whole process is something like this :
+The out put of this whole process is something like this:
 Before Pre-Processing : ![Captchas before Preprocessing](https://dl.dropboxusercontent.com/s/t1idg5igqjb810i/0B222A9756B5822F495B04F93A76C049_22_UHMXM.jpg?dl=0)
 After Pre-Processing : ![After](https://dl.dropboxusercontent.com/s/dudesuy0i6pd7fn/0A11D1818BFD488783C04974D9019DCE_2_RPRWW.jpg?dl=0)